Blowdown, $k$-wedge and evenness of quasitoric orbifolds

 \section{Introduction}

-Simplicial wedge operation is a classical operation on the category of simplicial complexes, see \cite{Ew} and \cite{PB}.
-This technique is used in the area of toric topology for the first time in \cite{BBCG10} and several applications have been exploited in \cite{BBCG15} and \cite{CP2nd}.
-One of the main objectives of these works is to construct infinite families of toric manifolds from a given one which may simplifies the presentation of cohomology rings.
+Simplicial wedge operation is a classical technique in the category of simplicial complexes, see \cite{Ew} and \cite{PB}.
+The authors of \cite{BBCG10} used this idea in the area of toric topology for the first time.
+Later, several applications have been exploited in \cite{BBCG15} and \cite{CP2nd}.
+One of the main objectives of these works is to construct infinite families of toric manifolds from a given one which may simplify the presentation of their integral cohomology rings.

-For an $(n-1)$ dimensional simplicial complex $K$ with vertices $\{v_1, \dots, v_m\}$ and fix a vertex $v_i$ the simplicial wedge of $K$ on $v_i$ is defined by where $*$ implies the join of simplicial complexes.
-A dual notation is called the polytopal wedge construction.
+Let $K$ be a simplicial complex with the vertex set $\{v_1, \dots, v_m\}$.
+The simplicial wedge of $K$ on $v_i$ is a simplicial complex with the vertices $\{v_1,\dots, v_{i-1}, v_{i_0}, v_{i_1}, v_{i+1}, ..., v_m\}$ defined by where $*$ implies the join of simplicial complexes.
+The dual notion of this construction is called polytopal wedge construction.